freebsd/freebsd-quarterly/2020q2/ci.md

 Work in progress:
   * Collecting and sorting CI tasks and ideas [here](https://hackmd.io/@FreeBSD-CI/freebsd-ci-todo)
-  * Testing and merging pull requests in [the FreeBSD-ci repo](https://github.com/freebsd/freebsd-ci/pulls)
+  * Testing and merging pull requests in the [the FreeBSD-ci repo](https://github.com/freebsd/freebsd-ci/pulls)
-  * Seting up the builder dedicated to run jobs need to provision VMs.
+  * Setting up a builder dedicated to run jobs using provisioned VMs.
-  * Seting up the CI stage environment and put the experimental jobs on it
+  * Setting up the CI stage environment and putting the experimental jobs on it
   * Implementing automatic tests on bare metal hardware
-  * Adding drm ports building test against -CURRENT
+  * Adding drm ports building tests against -CURRENT
-  * Planning for running ztest and network stack tests
+  * Planning to run ztest and network stack tests
-  * Adding external toolchain related jobs.
+  * Adding external toolchain related jobs
   * Improving the hardware lab to be more mature and adding more hardware
   * Helping more 3rd software get CI on FreeBSD through a hosted CI solution
   * Working with hosted CI providers to have better FreeBSD support

-Please see freebsd-testing@ related tickets for more WIP information, and join the efforts
+Please see freebsd-testing@ related tickets for more WIP information, and don't hesistate to join the effort!

 Sponsor: The FreeBSD Foundation